Live Streaming CDN Comparison for High Quality Broadcasts

 - Include custom branding on video content

 Of course, another core feature of an OVP is access to a CDN.
 Most OVPs integrate with CDNs, so you only need to deal with a single vendor and a single contract.
 It’s a great way to avoid the complex, potentially expensive pricing of CDNs as well.
-Here at DaCast, we partner with Akamai to deliver premium CDN performance to every one of our customers—even those on affordable entry-level plans.
+Here at Dacast, we partner with Akamai to deliver premium CDN performance to every one of our customers—even those on affordable entry-level plans.

 Finally, for exclusive offers and regular tips on live streaming, you can also join our LinkedIn group.

-Thanks for reading, and good luck with your own CDN comparison process!
+As always, thanks for reading, and good luck with your own CDN comparison process!